 New members have a choice between a one-time $30.00 initiation fee for active membership in the national organization (including a certificate and a subscription to Nuntius) or a $10.00 local membership fee without any of the national benefits.
 Graduate students are welcome to inquire about associate membership.
 Please pay your dues to our treasurer at one of our meetings, or seal your dues in a clearly labeled envelope and give it to one of the other officers.

 The Sixth Annual Undergraduate Classics Conference will take place on March 28, 2020 in Athens, GA.
 We encourage you to submit an abstract.

 SUBMIT AN ABSTRACT:

-Abstracts should be no more than 300 wordsdescribing your original research and will be anonymously read by a panel at the University of Georgia.
+Abstracts should be no more than 300 words and and will be read anonymously by a panel at the University of Georgia.
 Please include a title.
-Submissions will be via Google Form.
-Abstracts are due by Wednesday, January 9, 2019.
-Notifications of acceptance will be sent by February 9, 2019.
+Abstracts are due Wednesday, January 15, 2020.

 Submission will be via Google Form The link can be found below.